A clinical trial for people who have lupus with skin symptoms

-Lupus is a chronic inflammatory disease which can affect a person’s skin, joints, kidneys, lungs, nervous system and other organs.
+Lupus is an inflammatory disease which can affect a person’s skin, joints, kidneys, lungs, nervous system and other organs.

 We will be looking at how the study medicine affects the skin in affected areas, and whether it improves skin symptoms (and other symptoms in people with systemic lupus).